Summit League: Media rights

 On August 10, 2023, the Summit League announced the signing of a new three-year media rights deal that would tie the league with CBS Sports Network and even closer ties with Midco Sports through the 2025–26 academic year.
 The new deal transfers the Summit League's men's/women's basketball championship game rights over to CBS Sports Network from ESPN, and adds a guaranteed six regular-season men's basketball games on the network with an option of six more men's or women's basketball games during the season.
 For the 2024 tournament, CBS Sports Network will also broadcast the women's basketball tournament semifinal.
 In 2025 and 2026 there will remain an option to have the men's and women's tournaments semifinals on CBS Sports Network if scheduling allows.

 The Midco contract will now expand to the creation of a new all-league media platform called The Summit League Network.
 It will provide access to all nine member institutions' live streams of every home game, both non-conference and in-conference, as well as interviews and other league info.
 This expansion will preserve the local media rights given out at select institutions, as the provider for the university will supply Midco with that broadcast/live stream to be simulcast on the Summit League Network.

+On June 16, 2026, a four-year extension of their media rights deal with CBS Sports Network with more games being aired from 7 to 9 games, with 2 guaranteed games of women's basketball in the regular season.
+The conference's title games in men's and women's basketball and selected semifinals on CBSSN.